 - Reporting other minor or major traffic offenses, like speeding and DUI

-While Washington state reports smartphone use while driving offense to the driver’s state, New Mexico does not ban motorists from holding hand-held devices while driving.
+While Washington state reports smartphone use while driving offense to the driver’s state, New Mexico does not ban motorists from holding hand-held devices.

 Driver License Agreement